auto-notify-ps/known/README.md

 ## Notes

 * **Sessions** :
-    * ShareFly uses only `http` protocol and not `https`.
+    * `known.fly` uses only `http` protocol and not `https`.
 Sessions are managed on server-side.
 The location of the file containing the `secret` for flask app can be specified in the `__configs__.py` script.
 If not specified i.e., left blank, it will auto generate a random secret.
 Generating a random secret every time means that the users will not remain logged in if the server is restarted.

 * **Database** :
     * The database of users is fully loaded and operated from RAM, therefore the memory usage depends on the number of registered users.